CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Evaluate-and-Optimize-RAG-Performance.md

 1. Press **Ctrl+S** to save the file.

 ### Task 2: Implementing Evaluation Methods

+In this task, you will implement evaluation methods to assess the performance of your RAG pipeline.
+You will install necessary dependencies, run the evaluation script, and analyze metrics such as Groundedness, Coherence, and Relevance to ensure response quality.

 1. From your console, run the below command to install the required package for running evaluation script: